Liew Vui Keong: 2013 general election

-In the 2013 election, Liew faced Wong Tien Fatt of Democratic Action Party (DAP) and lost his parliamentary seat.
+In the 2013 election, Liew faced Wong Tien Fatt of the Democratic Action Party (DAP) and lost his parliamentary seat.

 2018 general election

 In the 2018 election, Liew was fielded as a candidate by his new party of WARISAN to contest the Batu Sapi parliamentary seat.
-He successfully won the seat by defeating Linda Tsen Thau Lin of United Sabah Party (PBS).
+He successfully won the seat by defeating Linda Tsen Thau Lin of the United Sabah Party (PBS).